quixio/quix-docs/docs/platform/what-is-quix.md

 ## Interfacing with Quix

 There are [various ways](../platform/ingest-data.md) to connect your data to Quix.
 Quix provides a number of [connectors](../platform/connectors/index.md) that you can use with only some simple configuration.
-In addition, there are a range of [APIs](#apis), both REST and websockets that are available.
+In addition, there are a range of [APIs](#apis), both REST and WebSockets that are available.
 There is also the [Quix Streams](#quix-streams) client library, that can be used to get data quickly and easily into Quix.

 For a simple example of getting data from your laptop into Quix, see the [Quickstart](../platform/quickstart.md).